-Methamphetamine is as stimulant that’s also known as meth or crystal meth.
+Methamphetamine is as a stimulant that’s also known as meth or crystal meth.
 Users choose meth because of the high it produces.
-This central nervous stimulant is incredibly manipulative on a chemical level, flooding the brain’s reward receptors with dopamine, creating an intense rush of happiness that’s generally short lived .
+This central nervous stimulant is incredibly manipulative on a chemical level, flooding the brain’s reward receptors with dopamine, creating an intense rush of happiness that’s generally short-lived .
 People quickly become addicted to meth, and getting sober requires professional help from detoxes in South Florida.
 Our Delray drug rehab is here to help with meth detox and rehab services.
 Meth detox can be especially challenging, so it’s important to get professional help.

 Why Meth Detox is So Tough

-Crystal meth is a powerful drug that produces and intense high.
+Crystal meth is a powerful drug that produces an intense high.
 Effects include high energy, sleeplessness, and resistance to eating.
 Where meth produces these highs, withdrawal from meth produces opposing lows.
 At our drug rehab in Delray Beach, we see a variety of meth withdrawal symptoms , including: